stereokai/amok/man/amok.1.md

 by default this will be `localhost`.

 `-b`, `--browser` _BROWSER_
-:   Open the input or server url in the specified browser which must be either `chrome` or `chromium`.
-The `CHROME_BIN` and `CHROMIUM_BIN` environment variables specify the the location of   the executable, if left undefined amok will search in `PATH` and the default installation path of the browser for the executable.
+:   Open the url in the specified browser which must be either `chrome` or `chromium`.

-The `CHROME_FLAGS` and `CHROMIUM_FLAGS` can be used to specify a list of comma separated arguments to use when spawning the browser process.

 `-c`, `--cwd` _DIR_
 :   Change the working directory to the specified directory, this directory serves as the root from which the http server serves its files from;

 `-w`, `--watch` _GLOB_
-:   Enables monitoring of the given glob pattern in the file system, dispatching events on the window object
+:   Enables monitoring of files matching the given glob pattern, dispatching notifications in the forms of events on the window object

 `-t`, `--hot` _GLOB_
-:   Enables monitoring of input files and if specified the given glob pattern, hot patching functions without interrupting execution on file change.
+:   Enables monitoring of active script files matching the specified glob pattern, hot patching function definitions on source file changes.

 `--http-port` _PORT_
 :   The port number where the http server will listen on when serving input *files*,